sijuv/protobuf-codec/README.md

 ## DEPENDENCIES :
-- Jackson for json parsing. [ see pom for details ]
+- Jackson for json parsing.
-- woodstox for xml parsing [see pom for details ]
+- woodstox for xml parsing
 - commons-codec for hex encode/decode